When it comes to networking, I can’t imagine a more useful truism than the one above.

 If you’re currently in school, keep in mind that your teachers all have massive networks that you can plug in to.
 Maintain positive relationships with all faculty, and seek out their mentorship in regard to networking.

 Remember, too, that your fellow students will be your future professional colleagues, and they’ll probably spread out across the globe.
-Keep in contact as you go your separate ways – both independently and via your alumni office.
+Keep in contact as you go your separate ways – you can communicate independently, through LinkedIn and other social media sites, and via your alumni office.

-The network you share will be a lasting source of employment and inspiration.
+The network you all share can be a lasting source of employment and inspiration.

 © 2011 Gerald Klickstein